 2. How to prepare your bathroom for guests

-The bathroom is the one room in the house that should feel as uninhabited as possible for the duration of your guests’ stay.
+The bathroom is the one room in the house that should feel as uninhabited as possible for the duration of your guests’ stay, as it's certainly one of the things guests notice.
 Think hotel bathrooms as a standard to aspire to: sparkling clean, with plenty of tissues/cotton pads/cotton buds for people to use, but no personal items on display.
 This goes especially for leaving your own skin care products/deodorants/toothbrushes on top of the sink.
 Move them inside a cabinet/to your bedroom for the time being.

 Likewise, it’s best not to leave your towels to dry in the bathroom while you have guests staying, as they might feel confused about whose it is and whether they can/should use it.
 Do provide a hand towel next to the sink, though.